Polymetis Apps API Key Manager for Confluence

 Fair enough!
 But there are some essential differences between API keys and API tokens.
 By default, Atlassian tokens are always bound to a user and their rights and therefore inherit all their permissions on every instance.
 So, any token a user creates has all their rights not only in one instance but in all cloud instances on which the user is authorized.

-With API Key Manager for Jira Cloud, you can create API keys that only apply to one specific Jira instance and are limited to the instance where the app is installed.
+With API Key Manager, you can create API keys that only apply to one specific Jira or Confluence instance and are limited to the instance where the app is installed.

 Time-Limited Keys